Welcome to Hanoi at night

 Quest Festival, Equation Festival

 If you happen to find yourself in Hanoi in the months of November or April, make sure you check out the music festivals that are held just 1 hour outside the city.
 Quest festival in November and Equation festival in April are relatively new, and each year are becoming bigger and better.
-The festival scene isn’t big in South-East Asia, so these festivals are leading the way for this sort of event in the region.
+The festival scene isn't big in South-East Asia, so these festivals are leading the way for this sort of event in the region.
 Both festivals host international artists as well as show-casing emerging talents from Vietnam and the rest of Asia.
 There are also yoga classes, an outside cinema, drama performances and art stalls to get involved with.
 To find out more about Quest Festival, click here.
 To find out more about Equation festival, click here.

 Late night eats…